semgrep/semgrep-docs/docs/supported-languages.md

 * Experimental
 * Community supported\*

-\*Community supported languages meet the parse rate and syntax requirements of **Experimental** languages, but ongoing development from Semgrep has stopped.
+\*Community supported languages meet the parse rate and syntax requirements of **Experimental** languages.
 Users can still access community rules or write their own rules.

 Their differences are outlined in the following table: